pantheon-systems/documentation/source/content/guides/woocommerce/05-initialize-prod.md

 ## Create a Test Order

 Our site is looking good and loading really fast!
-Now to show you the power of multiple environments with version control, we're going to make an order on our **<Icon icon="chartLine" /> Live** environment and pull that information back down into our **<Icon icon="grid" /> Test** environment.
+Now to show you the power of multiple environments with version control, we're going to make an order on our **<Icon icon="wavePulse" /> Live** environment and pull that information back down into our **<Icon icon="grid" /> Test** environment.

 1. When you install Storefront it prompts you to add demo products.
 If you don't have any demo products you can manually create products: